-- Impact of behavior in the classroom - Demand on staff time - Availability of resources to Gan Ami - Impact on the basic nature of the program and the finances of Gan Ami to accommodate child's special needs. - The possibility of danger to the child or others in the class and the ability of staff to meet the child's needs. - Willingness of the family to work with the teaching staff and/or to get outside help
+- Impact of behavior in the classroom. - Demand for staff time. - Availability of resources to Gan Ami. - Impact on the basic nature of the program and the finances of Gan Ami to accommodate child's special needs. - The possibility of danger to the child or others in the class and the ability of staff to meet the child's needs. - Willingness of the family to work with the teaching staff and/or to get outside help.